FrithjofThorvik/TDT4240-Gruppe03/README.md

 <br></br>

 ## Overview
 Projectile Wars is a simple android game inspired by the "Worms" game series that was made as a part of the course TDT4240 - Software Architecture at NTNU.
 The game is developed with a focus on architecture, rather than features.
 This has resulted in an easily modifiable game, where the groundwork for further development has been laid.
-The game currenly offers a both a singleplayer gamemode with an online leaderboard to improve your skills, and a local multiplayer mode that has players fighting eachother to be the last man standing.
+The game currenly offers a singleplayer gamemode (with an online leaderboard) to improve your skills, and a local multiplayer mode that has players fighting eachother to be the last man standing.
 <br></br>
 ![Skjermbilde 2021-04-22 kl  13 19 32](https://user-images.githubusercontent.com/43807082/115705934-6bc88c00-a36d-11eb-833a-8badd51edeca.png)